 Find Your Path

 Exploring careers before you select an education or training path enables you to find the best option that fits your career interests and goals.
-It does you no good to attend a four-year school if the career that most interests you only requires a two-year degree.
+It does you no good to attend a four-year school if the career that most interests you only requires a two-year degree, apprenticeship or on the job training.
 College is expensive, especially if you begin college without a plan or you begin college heading down the wrong path.

 Now imagine the right path.
 Imagine every class and every activity you pursue as a building block for your future, and imagine knowing how those building blocks fit together and which ones are the right fit for you BEFORE you take the class.